hydrusnetwork/hydrus/docs/developer_api.md

 You may see the same file more than once in this batch, and if you expect to process and commit these as a batch, just like the filter does, you would be wise to skip through pairs that are implicated by a previous decision.
 When considering whether to display the 'next' pair, you should test:

 - In the current batch of decisions, has either file been manually deleted by the user?
-- In the current batch of decisions, has either file been adjudicated as the B in a 'A is better than B' or 'A is the same as B' (or, if you are doing it, the A in a 'B is better than A')?
+- In the current batch of decisions, has either file been adjudicated as the B in a 'A is better than B' or 'A is the same as B'?

 If either is true, you should skip the pair, since, after your current decisions are committed, that file is no longer in any potential duplicate pairs in the search you gave.
 The respective file is either no longer in the file domain, or it has been merged into another group (that file is no longer a king and either the potential pair no longer exists via transitive collapse or, rarely, hydrus can present you with a better comparison pair if you ask for a new batch). s